Beautiful bay islands with a dramatic history

 Amakusa consists of more than 120 islands of various sizes, the biggest of which are Shimoshima Island and Ueshima Island.
 The islands are a natural habitat for wild dolphins.
 As such, the number one tourist attraction in Amakusa is dolphin spotting.

 Getting a great photo of the dolphins is almost impossible, so sit back and enjoy the experience.
 Dolphin sightings are practically guaranteed, with a 98% success rate.
-Although there are no refunds, most companies offer a free cruise ticket as compensation if you don't spot any dolphins on your trip.
 The tours are most popular in the summer, but operate year-round, weather permitting.

 Myotokuji is one of the Zen Buddhist temples in Amakusa built in 1645 in an attempt to persuade the local Christians to convert to Buddhism.
 Following the Shimabara Rebellion (1637-8), there was still much resistance by local Christians and persecution continued until the 1850s.

 The Shimabara Rebellion of 1637 saw thousands of Christians massacred following a long period of famine, taxation and persecution.
-The rebellious leader, the charismatic sixteen-year-old Amakusa Shiro, was beheaded by the governing Shogunate, but became a revered hero who is still memorialized today.
+The rebellious leader, the charismatic sixteen-year-old Amakusa Shiro, was killed in battle by the governing Shogunate forces, but became a revered hero who is still memorialized today.
 In the aftermath of the rebellion, Christianity was prohibited, and harsh measures were taken to convert Christians back to the official religion of Buddhism.

 Despite this, large numbers of Christians persisted in Amakusa and the area has remained one of the most Christian regions of Japan to this day.